JHectorOnofre/Java-Roadmap/README.md

 # Java-Fundamentals
-Repository for breaking down fundamental knowledge of the Java language
+Repository based on the roadmap from the website "roadmapsh" to learn this language